 Football is organized chaos.
 Teams are physically battling each other for leverage and positioning.
 Tackles are being made and missed.

-To keep players from being too aggressive, football has penalities.
+To keep players from being too aggressive, football has penalties.
 Penalties are identified in football by the yellow flags thrown on the ground.
 If the referee sees a penalty, they will throw their flag on the ground at any point in time.

 Learn more about legal and illegal blocks in football here.